RHaigh/Custom-Geog-Maps-Sf/README.md

 # Custom Geography Maps in R
-A guide for analysts to quickly create customised maps in pdf or png format without requiring licensed mapping software using the sf and ggmap packages.
+A guide for analysts to quickly create customised maps in pdf or png format without requiring licensed mapping software using the sf, leaflet and ggmap packages.

 Author: Richard Haigh